Last updated on July 1st, 2026

-With Maui being the second largest island in Hawaii, there is no shortage of amazing beaches to choose from.
-We have now been to Maui twice together, once for our honeymoon in 2014 and again in 2018 for a quick getaway.
-And while we aren’t huge lay out on the beach type people, we do love beach hopping, so between both trips, we have explored many of the beaches all around the island and fallen in love with many of them.
+With Maui being the second largest island in Hawaii, there is no shortage of amazing beaches on Maui to choose from.
+We have now been to Maui three times together and while we aren’t huge lay out on the beach type people, we do love beach hopping.
+So between both trips, we have explored many of the beaches all around the island.
+And we have fallen in love with many of them!

-Whether you love to lay on the beach all day or prefer visiting multiple beaches in one day, we’re excited to share 14 of the best beaches on Maui to consider adding to your Maui adventure.
-These beaches are located all around the island, so you’re guaranteed to have one close to where you’ll be, have a variety of sand colors, and range from great snorkeling spots, surf spots, or just a spot to plop down a towel.
+Whether you love to relax on the beach all day or prefer visiting multiple beaches in one day, we’re excited to share over 15 of the best beaches on Maui!
+Plus helpful tips to help you visit them, such as parking information, fees, and important things to know.
+These beaches are located all around the island, so you’re guaranteed to have one close to where you’ll be!
+Plus they offer a variety of sand colors and range from great snorkeling spots, surf spots, or just a spot to plop down a towel.

 Before embarking on your adventure, please review the Leave No Trace principles to ensure you leave every place better than you found it, so that others can enjoy these beautiful places for many years to come!